 Jo's story illustrates the limited effectiveness of the return policy in assuring meaningful relief through judicial review, even for a person who is a lawful permanent resident and who has the benefit of extraordinary advocacy by pro bono lawyers.
 In preparation from this report, the authors canvassed other lawyers who are sometimes, like Jo's lawyer, able to obtain relief for their clients eventually through vigorous advocacy.
-But each of these stories shows the limits of the return policies and the degree to which it relies on extraordinary legal advocacy resources to obtain return for those who prevail in the circuit courts.
+But each of these stories shows the limits of petition for review is pending; the alien prevails on the petition for review; and there are further immigration proceedings on remand?').